Welcome, dear reader.

 In the door, half blocked out by Artie’s burly form, stood Helena.

 To access further chapters, use the password “Moses”

 Entry Quote (gender adapted) taken from RM Rilke, “Alkestis” (1907), final lines.
-This is the original (translation is my own, I went for smooth instead of literal):But once more he saw the face of the maiden, who turned with a smile, bright as hope and almost a promise: To return, grown, from the pit of Death, to him, the living – And he threw up his hands to cover his face as he knelt, to see nothing more after this smile.
+This is the original (translation is my own, apologies to any Rilke scholars out there):But once more he saw the face of the maiden, who turned with a smile, bright as hope and almost a promise: To return, grown, from the pit of Death, to him, the living – And he threw up his hands to cover his face as he knelt, to see nothing more after this smile.